MU-Data-Science/KGSAR/Search-Engine/README.md

     Download the images from OneDrive (please request Dr. Praveen Rao for access) and add them to a folder under [Root](/Search-Engine/Root/).
 Add the [turtle](/KG/Turtles/) files to another folder under Root.

 Step 3:
-    **a.** In [RWStore.properties](/Search-Engine/Root/website/RWStore.properties), change the path in line 11, to the local path where the Blazegraph jar file is stored.
+    **a.** In [RWStore.properties](/Search-Engine/Root/website/RWStore.properties), change the path in line 11, to the local path where the Blazegraph jar file is stored. <br />
     **b.** In [run.sh](/Search-Engine/Root/website/run.sh), change the argument paths in line 7 to the local paths set in Step 1.

 Step 4: